-Over the past few years, hospitals, health systems, and practice management companies have increased their efforts to acquire physician practices.
+Over the past few years, hospitals, health systems and practice management companies have increased their efforts to acquire physician practices.
 Moreover, physician groups are increasingly interested in selling their practices to these interested purchasers.
-The primary reasons for this trend are varied but in general are prompted by an increased focus the delivery medicine a seamless integrated system by health providers.
+The primary reasons for this trend are varied but in general are prompted by an increased focus on the delivery of medicine in a seamless integrated system by all healthcare providers.

-1) Stock sale: Under this sale structure, which works only if the practice is incorporated, the physicians sell stock in their professional corporation or professional association to the interested purchaser.
+- Stock sale - Under this sale structure, which works only if the practice is incorporated, the physicians sell stock in their professional corporation or professional association to the interested purchaser